 When it comes to waste disposal in hotels, being a responsible business and acting in a sustainable manner can make a big difference to the bottom line and how clients perceive you.

-So, it’s time to examine how reviewing the options for waste disposal in hotels could help you become more sustainable and reduce your costs.
+So, it’s time to examine how reviewing the options for waste disposal in hotels with our commercial bin collection services could help you become more sustainable and reduce your costs.

 What sort of waste do hotels produce?

 - Food waste– This accounts for more than 40% of the waste produced by hotels, industry insiders say.
 This covers everything from food which is uneaten to waste cooking oils.
 The UK’s food sector produces 3,415,000 tonnes of waste every year and 1,473,000 tonnes are sent for disposal.
 The sheer volume of food waste from a large hotel can be difficult for staff to deal with, and many managers choose to employ specialist waste management companies to do that.
 Food waste can be composted and used to grow more food or used to generate energy in anaerobic digestors, rather than being sent to landfill.

 - Electronic and electrical items– Most hotel rooms have a TV, and remote, a phone, a smartphone charger, a hairdryer, a trouser press, a kettle, lightbulbs, light fittings, batteries, and an air conditioning unit.
 They will need replacing and the old items will need to be dealt with under WEEE rules.
 Many of these items can be broken up and recycled.